Tablet Applications

 Before an open music weekend, I usually create a Setlist of songs that I would like to play.
 I use the Setlist as a reminder; sort of as a closet of selected clothes I plan to wear sometime over that weekend.

-Console capability is an add-on that you need to purchase.
-Once installed, it will turn your iPad into a web server; and you are able to edit and update your OnSong database from a web browser on your computer.
+Console capability is an add-on available in the pro-level subscription.
+Once installed, it will turn your iPad into a web server; and you are able to edit and update your OnSong database from a web browser on your computer; giving you ability to edit your songs on both PCs and Intel-based Macs.

 Website: onsongapp.com